 William C. Smith Jr. was born and raised in Silver Spring, Maryland.
-His parents were young adults during the height of the civil rights movement.
-It was their struggle and sacrifice that opened doors of opportunity for Will.
-His parents taught him the importance of a good education and showed him the benefit of living in a caring, engaged community.
 With the support of his family, Will became a first-generation college student when he attended and graduated from the College of William and Mary.
 He would go on to earn a master’s degree from Johns Hopkins University and a law degree from William and Mary.

-In 2016 Will was appointed to represent District 20 in the Maryland State Senate, making him the first African-American Senator from Montgomery County.
-In the Senate, Will has worked to forge relationships with his colleagues from across the state and political spectrum which has allowed him to become an effective legislator in Annapolis.
+In 2016, Will was appointed to represent District 20 in the Maryland State Senate, making him the first African-American Senator from Montgomery County.
 In 2018, Will was appointed Vice-Chairman of the Senate Judicial Proceedings Committee.
-As Vice Chair, Will champions robust criminal justice reform measures and leads efforts to provide economic and educational opportunities for all Marylanders.
+In his new role as Chair, Will champions robust criminal justice reform measures and leads efforts to provide economic and educational opportunities for all Marylanders.
 Will also serves as the Chair of the Senate Veteran’s Caucus.
 In 2019, Will became the first African American and 50th Chairman of the Judicial Proceedings Committee.
 As Chairman, Will has championed robust criminal justice reform measures and led efforts to provide economic and educational opportunities for all Marylanders.
 Today, Will continues to practice law.
 His practice focuses on national security and employment discrimination.